cornell-ece4750/ece4750-sec03-verilator/docs/index.md

  - VCD format and waveform visualization in VSCode
  - Overview of Testing Strategies
- - Testing with Stream Sources and Sinks
+ - (Review: Testing with Stream Sources and Sinks)
  - Generating Coverage Reports with gcov/lcov

 This discussion section serves as gentle introduction to the basics of